-The RBF Morph Team will join at the 48th edition of the Italian Conference AIAS 2019 which will be held on September, from 4th to 7th in Assisi (Italy).
+RBF Morph took part in the 48th edition of the Italian Conference AIAS 2019 which was held on September, from 4th to 7th in Assisi (Italy).

-Three works about the different applications of RBF Morph technology will be presented:
+Three works about the different applications of RBF Morph technology was presented:

 Optimisation of industrial parts by mesh morphing enabled automatic shape sculpting